 Main Construction Differences

 Saatva uses a coil-on-coil design, while the Ghostbed is all foam.
 It’s hard to describe, but this creates a difference in feel between the mattresses.
-If you are used to innerspring mattresses, you will be more accustomed to the feel that Saatva provides.
-With the Ghostbed you feel like you sink into the mattress more, even though I think the firmness level is almost the same as the Saatva.
+If someone is used to innerspring mattresses, they will be more accustomed to the feel that Saatva provides.
+With the Ghostbed people will feel like they sink into the mattress more, even though I think the firmness level is almost the same as the Saatva.

 Saatva does feature zoned construction in three different areas.
-This means you get more support in the center third of the mattress where the heaviest parts of your body are.
+This means people get more support in the center third of the mattress where the heaviest parts of their body are.
 This enhances overall support and durability.
 Because of the zoned construction, I would give a slight edge in support to Saatva.

-- You Are Used To Traditional Innerspring Mattresses– The majority of Americans still have innerspring mattresses.
-If you like that feel, then you will probably be comfortable with the Saatva.
+- People Who Are Used To Traditional Innerspring Mattresses– The majority of Americans still have innerspring mattresses.
+If someone likes that feel, then they will probably be comfortable with the Saatva.

-- You Are A Back/Stomach Sleeper– Saatva is a very supportive mattress that is slightly firmer than average.
-It has a zoned construction that gives you extra support where you need it the most.
+- Back/Stomach Sleepers– Saatva is a very supportive mattress that is slightly firmer than average.
+It has a zoned construction that gives people extra support where they need it the most.

-- You Like Foam Mattresses– Ghostbed has a distinct foam feel compared to Saatva.
-You get nice pressure relief and sink into the mattress a little bit.
+- Those Who Like Foam Mattresses– Ghostbed has a distinct foam feel compared to Saatva.
+Sleepers get nice pressure relief and sink into the mattress a little bit.

-- You Want To Save Money– If you’re having real trouble deciding, the Ghostbed will save you a few hundred dollars when you consider the cost of shipping in addition to the difference in listed prices.
+- People Who Want To Save Money– If someone is having real trouble deciding, the Ghostbed will save them a few hundred dollars when they consider the cost of shipping in addition to the difference in listed prices.

-It’s hard to say which you should get, as they are both great options.
-To me, I think it simply comes down to whether you like the innerspring or foam feel more.
+It’s hard to say which one people should get, as they are both great options.
+To me, I think it simply comes down to whether people like the innerspring or foam feel more.